- Weather service API key expired

 Use a Manual Weather Input as Backup

 If weather integration cannot be restored, check whether your grill app allows manual entry of current wind speed, temperature, and humidity for cooking calculations.
 Many smart grill apps offer a manual mode where you input current conditions from a weather app or outdoor thermometer.
-This preserves the cooking adjustment functionality even without a live weather API connection.
+This preserves the cooking adjustment features even without a live weather API connection.

 Quick Solutions